jlangch/venice/doc/readme/json.md

 **JSON floating-point number problem**

-When dealing with floating-point numbers, we often encounter a rounding errors known as the double precision issue.
+When dealing with floating-point numbers, we often encounter rounding errors known as the double precision issue.

 ```clojure